charliehb1/chb-colour-theme/README.md

 A custom theme I made mainly to learn.
 For VSCode.

-It probably will chnage a lot.
+It probably will change a lot.